-By end of 2021, female-identifying staff continue to dominate the professional staff cohort at 66%, while all other staff categories (all sub 50% in 2015) have increased in their female representation (Figure 11).
-The greatest increases were observed for executive (+24%) and technical (+15%) staff compared to 2015.
-Modest rises of (+6%) academic and (+9%) vocational were also observed, taking these cohorts closer to parity.
-Further analysis of the demographics of STEMM Schools can be seen in Figure 11 on Page 34 of the Recruitment Cygnet Award Application.
+By 2022, female-identifying staff continue to dominate the professional staff cohort at 68% (Figure 11).
+Further analysis of the demographics can be seen on Pages 28, 29, and 39 of the Barriers to Participation and Career Fulfillment for Parents and Carers Cygnet Award Application.).
+The greatest increase was observed for executive (+24%) staff compared to 2015.
+Modest rises in academic (+5%) and technical (+9%) staff were also observed, taking these cohorts closer to parity.
+Further analysis of the demographics of can be seen on Pages 28, 29, and 39 of the Barriers to Participation and Career Fulfillment for Parents and Carers Cygnet Award Application.

-Figure 11: Percentage female staff by staff category 2015 - 2021
+Figure 11: Percentage female staff by staff category 2015 - 2022